From: GemStatePatriot.com By Rich Loudenback

 These race baiters at the behest of the far left operate in lockstep with an agenda driven focus that enables attacks on conservative principles while alleging white discrimination of blacks.
 And the conservative world represented by the GOP does nothing to counter or reveal reality.
 Trade-offs apply to our economic lives, as well as our political lives.

-It should be obvious to everyone that the people leading the charges of racism to new unjustified heights are the race baiting leaders like Al Sharpton, Jesse Jackson, the new Black Panthers and our sorry Manchurian President.
+It should be obvious to everyone that the people leading the charges of racism to new unjustified heights are the race baiting leaders like Al Sharpton, Jesse Jackson, the new Black Panthers and our sorry Manchurian former President Obama.
 Throw in money from the likes of George Soros and his many organizations and their skills with the money he supplies to pull off demonstrations and in our face video images with professionally designed signage messaging hatred, derision and contrived false claims loudly broadcast to us by a sorry, complicit big media.

 This political abomination from the left in reality is creating reverse racism with influenced blacks that are being megaphoned by the race-baiters for the hidden agenda of the left to create division and support for themselves.